tanmeshbhokare/cloudformation/README.md

   so whenever file is uploaded to s3 bucket, it will trigger lambda function. that lambda function reads the contents of file, prints it and later delete from bucket.

-  you can change the python function according to your requiremennt.
+  you can change the python function according to your requirement.